wernerjoss/grav-plugin-caldav2ics/README.md

 > NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com/wernerjoss/grav-plugin-caldav2ics/blob/master/blueprints.yaml).

-### Admin Plugin
+### Admin Plugin - NOTE: This method is currently not available, as this Plugin is not (yet) in the Grav Repository !

 If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/caldav2ics/caldav2ics.yaml` to `user/config/plugins/caldav2ics.yaml` and only edit that copy.
-Be sure to make the file jobs/create_calendars.php executable (chmod +x) in case you edit the config file by hand - in case you the Admin for Configuration, this will be done automatically upon save (there seems to be no way to do this upon Installation).
+Be sure to make the file jobs/create_calendars.php executable (chmod +x) in case you edit the config file by hand - in case you use the Admin for Configuration, this will be done automatically upon save (there seems to be no way to do this upon Installation).

 Here is a sample configuration for a single remote Calendar: